commercialhaskell/stackage/CURATORS.md

 docker rm $(docker ps -a -q)
 docker rmi $(docker images -q)
 ```

+but `docker pull snoyberg/stackage:nightly` can also be run instead just to update the nightly image say.

 For a new GHC version you should also delete the cache directories on the stackage-build server to
 force all packages to be rebuilt.
 See: [issue#746](https://github.com/fpco/stackage/issues/746).